 Critics have suggested that such an approach is not befitting of the former office of Speaker.
 Others maintain Mr Bercow has every right to earn a living.
 Should demand soar, and he record thirty short messages in a day, it is assumed that this could become quite a lucrative little sideline for Mr Bercow.
 Satisfied customers can even also leave Mr Bercow a tip.

-John Bercow and the Labour Party
+John Bercow Labour Party

 In May 2021, John Bercow told ITV’s ‘Good Morning Britain’ that he no longer considered himself a Conservative, saying, “I have gone from being a rabid rightist to being a soft leftist.”

 Continuing, he said he could list a number of examples of Prime Minister, Boris Johnson, “not telling the truth”.
 He also confirmed that he had voted for the Labour candidate for Mayor, Sadiq Khan, in that month’s London mayoral elections.

 These comments were notable, given that after leaving office, former House of Commons Speakers have traditionally refrained from either commenting on, or becoming involved at all, in party politics.

 In mid June 2021, John Bercow went a step further.
 Breaking with tradition, he announced that he had now joined the Labour Party.
 Speaking to the Observer newspaper, Bercow said that, “I am motivated by support for equality, social justice and internationalism.
 That is the Labour brand”.